 Please be aware that equestrian trails may be temporarily closed at any time when trail use or any natural event (such as rain, flooding, snow, thaws) creates conditions that will cause the trail(s) to degrade if further use is allowed.
 When flooding and consistent rainfall occur, trails could remain closed for an extended period of time until trail conditions improve.
 Equestrian trails are normally closed during the winter months.

 Park staff will update their answering machines when equestrian trails are closed.
-It is advised to check the reservation website or call the park to check on equestrian trail closures before heading to the park.
+It is the customer's responsibility to check the status of a park's equestrian trails either by calling the park or checking DNR's website.
+All equestrian trail closures will be posted to the State Park Closure Page.
+The shortcut to the closure page is iowadnr.gov/parkclosures.

 NOTE: Brushy Creek State Recreation Area has nearly 15 miles of rocked all-weather trails which rarely close.